Bill Curtsinger: Freelance career

+The subjects of Curtsinger's photographs have included species and natural systems such as whales, walruses, penguins, dolphins, seals, sea turtles and sharks.
+His stories have featured locations such as Antarctica, Canada, Argentina, Africa and The Caroline Islands of the tropical Pacific.

-Curtsingers work also includes numerous text books, journals and aquarium displays and he has been a contributor to Gulf of Maine Research Institute publications and website.
+Curtsinger's work also includes numerous textbooks, journals and aquarium displays and he has been a contributor to Gulf of Maine Research Institute publications and website.
 He has eight titled published books including Extreme Nature: Images from the World's Edge, a four hundred page retrospective of his career, published in 2005 by White Star Publishers in nine languages.

-Curtsinger has stated that his first assignment with National Geographic was pitched to Bob Gilka, by himself, because he knew the magazine had not published any articles about the Peninsula.
+Curtsinger has stated that he pitched his first assignment with National Geographic to Bob Gilka because he knew the magazine had not published any articles about the peninsula.
 Having spent six months in the cold barren landscape of Antarctica he knew that the peninsula was more interesting and more biological diverse than what was previously published in the Geographic.
-His very first article was a cover story in the November 1971 issue of National Geographic, Antarctica's Nearer Side by Samuel W. Matthews.
+His very first article was a cover story in the November 1971 issue of National Geographic, "Antarctica's Nearer Side" by Samuel W. Matthews.